 - the impact of digital integration and technology on patient safety, outcomes and risk.

 - the evaluation of the effectiveness of teaching and learning innovations and the impact upon patient care, safety, outcomes and risk.

-Dr Graham Stokes, MPS Foundation Chair, said: “Patient safety and the wellbeing of healthcare professionals and teams are more vital today than ever.
+Dr Graham Stokes, MPS Foundation Chair, said: “Patient safety and the wellbeing of healthcare professional and teams are more vital today than ever.
 Until now, funding for research into both has been limited, but this is all set to change with access to research funding through The MPS Foundation.
 As a global not-for-profit research initiative, we aim to take non-clinical research in a new direction and transform the future of patient safety.

 “Our aim is simple: to create sustainable global change through ambitious research that can be used to develop a knowledge base that improves patient safety, enhances the wellbeing of healthcare teams and reduces risks.

 “I am delighted with the progress The MPS Foundation has made and to launch the second grant programme.
 Our first grant programme saw expressions of interest from all MPS jurisdictions with 10 of those research projects awarded funding.
 These projects are exciting, diverse and carry great potential.

 “All research projects must be academically robust and evidence based.
 While funding will be available up to £200,000, smaller grants from £5,000 will also be available and I would strongly encourage healthcare professionals to consider applying for support whatever the scale of their proposal.”